GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 components.
 E.g., to have yellow smoke coming out of red volcanoes we would make two symbols: one with just the cone and caldera and the other with the bubbles.
 These would be plotted consecutively using the desired colors.
-Alternatively, like in , we may specify colors directly for the various segments.
+Alternatively, like in ``bullseye.def``, we may specify colors directly for the various segments.
 Note that the custom symbols (Appendix [app:N]), unlike the built-in symbols in *GMT*, can be used with the built-in patterns (Appendix [app:E]).
 Other approaches are also possible, of